ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain what open standards the service is using during the alpha
+* Explain what open standards the service is using during the alpha
-* explain how they are complying with the open standards board's decisions during the alpha
+* Explain how they are complying with the open standards board's decisions during the alpha
-* explain how they are avoiding imposing vendor technology decisions on users and reducing lock-in during the alpha
+* Explain how they are avoiding imposing vendor technology decisions on users and reducing lock-in during the alpha
-* confirm that they have engaged with the identity assurance team in GDS
+* Confirm that they have engaged with the identity assurance team in GDS

 ### 17